Samuel Curtis Johnson Jr.

-Early years and education
+Early years

 Johnson grew up in Racine, Wisconsin and spent most of his life there.
-A graduate of Asheville School, Sam attended Cornell University and was selected for membership in the Sphinx Head Society before his 1950 graduation with a bachelor's in economics.
+A graduate of the Asheville School in North Carolina, he attended Cornell University and was selected for membership in the Sphinx Head Society before his 1950 graduation with a bachelor's in economics.
 He then attended the Harvard Business School, from which he graduated in 1952 with a master's in business administration.
 Johnson also served in the U.S. Air Force as an intelligence officer for 2 years.